BloomTech-Labs/Groa-ds/README.md

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
-This is intended to be a guideline.
-Feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 # 1️⃣ Title of project goes here

 You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).